zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 }
 ```

-### Prefix Search on `args`
+### Prefix Search on <var>args</var>

-The default `argsLen` is -1, that means the full slice of original args is passed in the query.
-You can specify argsLen with other values when the `args` field is the prefix of original args.
+The default value of <var>argsLen</var> is -1 for the query on a full slice of the args of a lock script.

+You can specify <var>argsLen</var> with a value other than the default value to enable the prefix search on the args of a lock script.

-**Note**: It is recommended to specify explicit length for the `argsLen` parameter.
-For example, the length is 20 in normal scenarios and 28 in the multisig scenario for the lock script.
-When the length is not certain, the `argsLen` parameter can be set as `any`.
-But there is performance lost when using `any` rather than explicit length.
+> It is recommended to specify an explicit length for the <var>argsLen</var> parameter.
+For example, the length is **20** in normal scenarios and **28** in the multisig scenario for the lock script.
+When the length is not certain, the <var>argsLen</var> parameter can be set as `any`.
+But there is performance lost when using `any` rather than an explicit length.

+Example: <u>hellolumos/src/querytransactions.ts/prefixSearch()</u>

 ```typescript title="hellolumos/src/querytransactions.ts"
 export async function prefixSearch  (